jbuck/npm-readonly-mirror/README.md

 If you run into any issues with our mirror, please [file a bug](https://github.com/jbuck/npm-readonly-mirror/issues).
 Thanks!

+Finally, if you've found Mozilla's mirror useful, you should consider [donating to Mozilla](https://sendto.mozilla.org/page/contribute/EOYFR2013-newdefault?source=20131210_jbuckley_software_chipin&amount=10).
+Contributions go to the Mozilla Foundation, a 501(c)(3) organization, to be used in its discretion for its charitable purposes.
+They are tax-deductible in the U.S. to the fullest extent permitted by law.

 ## Running your own read-only mirror

 To run your own mirror, you'll need to [sign up](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) for an AWS account.